melvinversluijs/ionic4-openalpr-sample/README.md

 # Ionic 4 OpenALPR sample.

-This sample project will be used to demonstrate the usage of the [Cordova OpenALPR plugin]: https://github.com/iMicknl/cordova-plugin-openalpr.
+This sample project will be used to demonstrate the usage of the [Cordova OpenALPR plugin](https://github.com/iMicknl/cordova-plugin-openalpr).

 ## Usage